jordsti/csgopool/README.md

   -data=/path/to/desired/data/folder
   -web=/path/to/html/file

 If it's the first run time, csgopool will fetch the current default Snapshot that is located in the repository.
-But you can specified the SnapÅ�hot URL if you want a custom Snapshot.
+But you can specified the Snapshot URL if you want a custom Snapshot.

 ### csgopoolmain
 This is the launcher of the csgopool.